Jay Park: 2011: Take a Deeper Look and rise as a solo artist

 On August 6, Park participated in his first KBS Immortal Songs 2 episode, performing "Candy" by Korean boy band H.O.T. with its leader Moon Hee-joon.
 Park followed up with his own R&B rendition of "Aemo" by Kim Soo-hee on the next episode, which was well received.
-On his third episode of Immortal Songs 2, Park performed "Tell me the Truth" by Jinusean with Solbi, Jang Hyuk and Kim Su-ro, and was the victor for that episode, allowing him to choose the order for the next episode.
+On his third episode of Immortal Songs 2, Park performed "Tell me the Truth" by Jinusean with Solbi, Jang Hyuk and Kim Soo-ro, and was the victor for that episode, allowing him to choose the order for the next episode.
 For his fourth episode, Park again made his own R&B version of "Feel Good Day" by Kim Wan-sun.
 On his fifth episode, Park performed a remixed version of "Look Back at Me" by Deux with a b-boy dance break.
 On his sixth episode and final appearance on the show, he performed "Dear, Do Not Change" by Nam Jin and won the trophy for his last performance, before leaving the show to focus on his next album's preparations.
 It was revealed that Park would return to Immortal Songs 2 for a special episode "King of Kings" with other singers that have claimed the number one spot.
 This special episode was recorded on November 7 at the KBS Open Hall and aired on November 19.

 The single "Demon" was released on September 5 through various Korean digital music websites.
 The music video was also released on the same day, and Park apologized for its low quality, saying he had no control over the release of both the music video and the song.
 "Demon" peaked at number 14 on the Gaon Chart and at number 8 on the iTunes R&B/Soul Chart.